NZ Market Watch

 Growing concerns on price increases

-Foodservice industry in New Zealand.
+Due to the ongoing impacts of the global pandemic, we are seeing unprecedented cost movement in the Foodservice industry in New Zealand.
 The factors that are contributing include: increases in the cost of global shipping of ingredients, packaging and finished goods, and a reduction in shipping routes to New Zealand ports.
 As a country we are facing an ongoing price inflated market, with cost price increases being advised into our business at record volumes.
 This is further exacerbated by the increase in logistical costs for New Zealand international and domestic supply chains.
 Our suppliers are also seeing cost increases in their overheads such as labour, utilities, and fuel costs.

 Impacts on local & international supply